Desensitization and Deception in Differential Games with Asymmetric Information: Pursuit-Evasion with Uncertain Dynamic Obstacle

-Another case of desensitization against a non-deceptive evader is analyzed in Figure \ref{fig:Desensi_NoDecept_3}.
-The related simulation parameters that are different from the case discussed in Figure \ref{fig:Desensi_NoDecept_2} are $x_w^0 = (-1,0.1)$, $\hat{\rho} = [1.3~0]$, $\bar{\rho} = [1.4~0]$, and it is assumed that $\rho_1$ is the only uncertain parameter.
+Another case of desensitization against a non-deceptive evader is analyzed in Fig.~\ref{fig:Desensi_NoDecept_3}.
+The related simulation parameters that are different from the case discussed in Fig.~\ref{fig:Desensi_NoDecept_2} are $x_w^0 = (-1,0.1)$, $\bar{\rho} = [1.3~0]$, ${\rho} = [1.4~0]$; it is assumed that $\rho_1$ is the only uncertain parameter.
 Note that the obstacle (nominal/true) is faster compared to both players.
-The pursuer successfully avoids colliding the true obstacle with the RCS regularizer driving the pursuer away from the obstacle's center line along the $x_1$-axis.
-Once the pursuer avoids the collision, Figure \ref{fig:Desensi_NoDecept_3}(a) suggests that the pursuer is moving towards the local minimum that is along the axis parallel to $x_2$-axis and below the nominal obstacle (blue circle).
+The pursuer successfully avoids colliding with the obstacle with the RCS regularizer driving the pursuer away from the obstacle's center line along the $x_1$-axis.
+Once the pursuer avoids collision, Fig.~\ref{fig:Desensi_NoDecept_3}(a) suggests that the pursuer moves towards the local minimum that is along the axis parallel to $x_2$-axis and below the nominal obstacle (blue circle).
 This local minimum exists due to the fact that there is no uncertainty in $\rho_2$, resulting in a valley in the RCS regularizer cost map.
-Since the nominal obstacle is faster compared to the pursuer, as the obstacle moves past the pursuer, the poles in the RCS field (see Figure \ref{fig:RCS_norm}(b)), that are parallel to the $x_1$-axis, forces the pursuer to move away from the nominal obstacle (see Figure \ref{fig:Desensi_NoDecept_3}(b)).
-As shown in Figure \ref{fig:Desensi_NoDecept_3}(c), when the nominal obstacle moves past the pursuer, and the strength of the RCS field is reduced, the pursuer then employs pure pursuit to capture the evader.
+Since the nominal obstacle is faster compared to the pursuer, as the obstacle moves past the pursuer, the poles in the RCS field (see Fig.~\ref{fig:RCS_norm}(b)), that are parallel to the $x_1$-axis, force the pursuer to move away from the nominal obstacle (see Fig.~\ref{fig:Desensi_NoDecept_3}(b)).
+As shown in Fig.~\ref{fig:Desensi_NoDecept_3}(c), when the nominal obstacle moves past the pursuer, and the strength of the RCS field is reduced, the pursuer then employs pure pursuit to capture the evader.